 You would be hard pressed not to find this noisy, electrical and often underused mechanical device in any home, apartment or business.

 What is it?
 The vacuum cleaner.
-You know, that silent sentinel in your closet that comes to life when you plug it in and push the power button.
+You know, that silent machine in your closet that comes to life when you plug it in and push the power button.
 That thing that buzzes all over the carpet as you chase it around the house.
 The problem with the vacuum cleaner is that we trust it too much.
 No, we're not saying you shouldn't vacuum your carpet, but you should vacuum at least once a week per occupant on average for the main areas.
 Whereas the bedrooms you might vacuum less frequently.
 We all know that proper vacuuming is important in caring for the carpet, though some feel that vacuuming is equal to carpet cleaning.
-That's a myth, and it is simply not true.
+That's simply not true.

-Professional carpet cleaning removes so much more than a vacuum can remove.
+Professional carpet cleaning removes so much more soil than a vacuum can remove.
 Yet it has been reported that consumers feel that frequent vacuuming removes the dust and grime from their floors and they can either skip or prolong regular carpet cleaning.
 That's not the case.
 A good vacuum, no matter how powerful or advanced, removes only dry soil.
 Which is the stuff that is tracked in every day, and should be removed every day.
 Vacuums don't, however, remove the sticky and greasy soil stuck to the carpet fibers.
 Professional cleaning is needed to remove that kind of grime.
 Compare this to washing your car with a dry rag...or brushing your hair and skipping the shower and shampoo...or- well, you get the point.
 You need quality cleaning, deep carpet cleaning, to get your carpet thoroughly cleaned.

 Do yourself a favor!
 Keep that vacuum cleaner working and in constant use, but also use your professional carpet cleaning pro.
 They know what it takes to remove ALL the dirt!